confluentinc/ksql/docs-md/tutorials/event-driven-microservice.md

 ### Create the anomalies table

 If a single credit card is transacted many times within a short duration, there's probably something suspicious going on.
-A table is an ideal choice to model this because you want to aggregate events over time and find some activity that spans multiple events.
+A table is an ideal choice to model this because you want to aggregate events over time and find activity that spans multiple events.
 Run the following statement:

 ```sql
 CREATE TABLE possible_anomalies WITH (